 - Now connect the two routers by connecting an ethernet cable to the LAN ports of each router.

 - Plug the router again, and that’s it!

-A modem modulates and demodulates information that connects one device to the WAN, but if one or more routers are added more devices can connect to the internet.
-Though, as many devices are connected, the internet speed may get slower.
+A modem modulates and demodulates information that connects one device to the WAN, but if one or more routers are added, more devices can connect to the internet.
+However, as many devices are connected, the internet speed may get slower.